This post contains affiliate links.

-Whether you don’t have any cotija cheese and need a replacement or you can’t have cheese, we are covering 14 substitutes for cotija cheese in this comprehensive guide!
+Whether you don’t have any cotija cheese and need a replacement or you can’t have cheese, this comprehensive guide covers 14 substitutes for cotija cheese!

 What is Cotija Cheese?